Allergy Blood Testing

 The allergen-specific IgE antibody test is a blood test used to help diagnose an allergy to a specific substance or substances for a person who presents with acute or chronic allergy-like symptoms.
 This is especially true if symptoms are recurrent and appear to be tied to triggers, such as exposures to particular foods or environments, and if other family members are known to have allergies.

-Other types of allergy tests may be performed by exposing a person to different substances under careful medical supervision (see Common Questions #1).
-The usefulness of these tests, however, can be affected by skin conditions, such as significant dermatitis or eczema, and by medications, such as histamines and some anti-depressants.
-With some tests there is also the potential for severe reactions, including one that may be life-threatening such as anaphylaxis.
-In these cases, the allergen-specific IgE antibody test may be ordered as an alternative, as it is performed on a blood sample and does not have an effect on the person being tested.
+Other types of allergy tests may be performed by exposing a person to different substances under careful medical supervision.
+The usefulness of these tests, however, can be affected by skin conditions, such as significant dermatitis or eczema, and by medications, such as antihistamines and some antidepressants.
+With some tests there is also the potential for severe reactions, including, for example, anaphylaxis, which can be life-threatening.
+In these cases, the allergen-specific IgE antibody test may be ordered as an alternative, as it is performed on a blood sample.

 When is it ordered?